Just because you have a small bathroom, doesn’t mean you have to limit your options when it comes to bathroom flooring.

-When it comes to a variety of styles and colors, porcelain tile offers that and much more.
-It is usually affordbale, durable, easy to care for, and waterproof.
+When it comes to a variety of styles and colors, porcelain tiles offer that and much more.
+They are usually affordable, durable, easy to care for, and waterproof.

 Want to know a fun fact?
 Porcelain tile comes in a glazed option that is made to look like marble, wood, and even natural stone, which makes them popular with interior designers trying to achieve a high end look on a budget.

-When it comes to a small bathroom, this one sure is a tight space.
+When it comes to small bathrooms, this one sure is a tight space.

-This fun pattern helps make the room look a little bigger than it actually is.
+This fun black and white patterned floor helps make the room look a little bigger than it actually is.